Everything PR News

 Mayo Beats HCA In Every State It Touches — And What Hospital Marketers Should Do About It

-The 5W AI Trust Map of America — Healthcare Volume published in May 2026 scored 50 states across five AI engines (ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews) using twelve buyer-intent healthcare prompts per state.
+The 5W AI Trust Map of America — Healthcare Volume, May 2026, scored fifty states across five AI engines (ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews) on twelve buyer-intent prompts per state.
 Three thousand data points.
-The questions ranged from acute care ("best hospital for emergency care in [state]") to specialty care ("best hospital for cancer treatment in [state]") to consumer-trust signals ("most trusted hospital system in [state]").
+Acute care ("best hospital for emergency care in [state]").
+Specialty care ("best hospital for cancer treatment in [state]").
+Consumer trust ("most trusted hospital system in [state]").

 The pattern is dominant: 46 of 50 states cite an academic medical center first.

-The dominant pattern.
-Mayo Clinic dominates Minnesota and is the second-cited institution in 14 additional states.
-Cleveland Clinic dominates Ohio and is the second-cited cardiology institution in 11 additional states.
-Johns Hopkins dominates Maryland and is the second-cited research-medicine institution in 9 additional states.
+Mayo dominates Minnesota and ranks second in 14 additional states.
+Cleveland Clinic dominates Ohio and ranks second on cardiology in 11 additional states.
+Johns Hopkins dominates Maryland and ranks second on research medicine in 9 additional states.
 Mass General dominates Massachusetts.
 NYU Langone dominates New York.
-MD Anderson dominates Houston (Texas).
+MD Anderson dominates Houston.
 Penn Medicine dominates Pennsylvania.
-Cedars-Sinai dominates Los Angeles (California).
-UCLA Health dominates the Western California state-level prompts.
+Cedars-Sinai dominates Los Angeles.
+UCLA Health dominates Western California state-level prompts.

 The dominant institutions share four structural features the engines weight heavily.